samsung-cnct/chart-vault/README.md

 | --- | --- | ---- |
 | vault.backends.secrets | Dictionary of vault secrets backend objects | N/A |

 Dictionary key is used as a mount point.
-Value is a dictionary of [secrets backend mount parameters](https://www.vaultproject.io/api/system/mounts.html).
-For example:
+Value is a dictionary of [secrets backend mount parameters](https://www.vaultproject.io/api/system/mounts.html):

 ```
 backends: